adambard/learnxinyminutes-docs/tcsh.html.markdown

 # tcsh, along with grep, gcc and perl is one of the first Unix programs that
 # ported to DOS (with EMX DOS extender) and later to Windows (1998).

-# example: this will convert tcsh to PDF and will show it with okular
+# Example: this will convert tcsh to PDF and will show it with okular
 zcat /usr/man/man1/tcsh.1.gz | groff -Tpdf -man | okular -

 # a better version